Travel Medical Insurance for Canadian Snowbirds and Seniors

 ► Medical questionnaire is required to determine the cost of your insurance

-Medical questionnaires are slightly different with various insurance companies and you may qualify for better rates with one of the companies and get higher rate with another one.
-Click here to complete Medical Questionnaires and check your travel rates with various insurance providers.
+Medical questionnaires are different with various insurance companies, and you may qualify for better rates with one of the companies and get higher rate with another one.
+Complete the Generalized Medical Questionnaire to select your best solution from a lot of travel insurance plans offered by Manulife, Allianz, TuGo, Blue Cross, Destination Travel Group, GMS, and other travel insurance providers.
+We will get your questionnaire and help you select travel medical insurance plan that meets your insurance needs.

 ► No medical questionnaire required (limited trip duration)